It has to be a thought thunk by every stick-in-the-mud who refuses to touch hallucinogens: I’m no fun.

-Keeping a dream journal provides a mental defense against those feelings.
+Keeping a dream journal provides a kind of mental defense against those feelings.
 Dream awareness provides comparable experiences.
 Dreaming is free.
 It’s legal.
 There are no sketchy dealers.
 There are no flashbacks or other side effects.
 You’re not going to be putting yourself in physical danger by doing dumb things like walking along the edge of a roof, pretending you’re a bird.

 You’re not going to ruin your life as you do with drug use.
 You’re actually going to benefit yourself.

 All you’re going to do is what you need to do for a good part of every day: sleep.

 What’s more, dream journaling will help you make sense of your life.
 That will enable you to approach your life with more effectiveness than you’ve ever mustered before.

 Now, if you’re using hallucinogens and you want to stop, can dream journaling help?

 An acid trip when you’re waking will be more likely to be vivid because you’re awake.
 However, scientific investigation has shown an acid trip is like a dream.
 They classified dreams as having high lucidity and low lucidity.
 Drug use sessions produced similar experiences.

 Shooting hoops on a basketball court can help you have a high lucidity dream.

 Researchers from the United States and Argentina compared descriptions of over 15,000 dreams with reports of over 20,000 hallucinogenic drug trips.
 They found a high level of correlation in their descriptions.

 Whether or not dream journaling can replace hallucinogenic drug use for an individual depends on why the person is using drugs to begin with.